-Abigail has always believed in the right of all individuals to live their lives with dignity, justice and freedom and comes to The Raben Group from Ipas, a global NGO, where she implemented strategies related to federal reproductive health law and policy and co-authored the first inclusive publication on the harm caused by U.S. foreign assistance and Medicaid restrictions on abortion to medical providers and tens of millions of women throughout the world.
-Previously, as a Fellow at the National Women’s Law Center, she conducted legal research and analysis on pregnancy-related prosecutions, abortion bans, and personhood statutes.
+Abigail previously worked at Ipas and National Women’s Law Center, where she implemented strategies related to federal reproductive health law and policy and co-authored the first inclusive publication on the harm caused by U.S. foreign assistance and Medicaid restrictions on abortion.
 While in law school, she directly counseled refugees from across the East African region and assisted the prosecution of gross human rights violations at the U.N.
-International Criminal Tribunal for Rwanda by researching various legal and procedural issues and monitoring transferred cases.
+International Criminal Tribunal for Rwanda.
 Prior to law school, she designed several juvenile justice reform programs in Louisiana, including the capital city’s first juvenile alternative-to-detention.

-Abigail is a first-generation Nigerian-American who was raised in New Orleans, an LSU Tiger (B.A., cum laude Political Science), and a Maryland-barred attorney who attended Case Western Reserve University School of Law as a Francisco de Vitoria International Law Scholar.
-In the rare moments she is not working overtime, you can find her plotting her next trip abroad and learning how to be a better social justice advocate by educating and re-educating herself on race, gender, class, and more.
+Abigail is a first-generation Nigerian American who was raised in New Orleans, an LSU Tiger (bachelor’s degree in Political Science), and a Maryland-barred attorney who attended Case Western Reserve University School of Law as a Francisco de Vitoria International Law Scholar.
+She is the Board Chair of The Esperanza Education Fund, a scholarship and mentorship organization supporting immigrant students in the greater Washington, D.C., area.